sjmikler/pytorch-symbolic/docs/advanced_stuff.md

  <SymbolicTensor at 0x7f55dc64cbe0; 1 parents; 0 children>)
 ```

-But when working with large graphs, it might not be very fun to inspect
+But when working with large graphs, it might not be fun to inspect
 them by printing children and parents to stdout.
-There is a nicer alternative though.
+Luckily, there is a nicer alternative.

 Pytorch Symbolic provides a basic graph drawing utility.
 It will work only if you have optional dependencies installed: